11 Tips To Crank Your AOV "Up To 11" 🔊

 For example, if you sell something like kitchenware or protein powder, you might decide to change the title from Complete The Look to Recommended.

-Ideal for your product description pages (PDP), Complete The Look is a fun, simple, and creative way to increase AOV.
+Ideal for your product pages, Complete The Look is a fun, simple, and creative way to increase AOV.

 Everybody loves a good mystery.
 With the Mystery Gift promotion, you invite your shoppers to solve a mystery by buying a little extra.
 This promo works because it piques your shoppers’ curiosity so effectively, and in a fun way.